Cotton Bowl 2018: Schedule, Top Storylines to Follow in Clemson vs. Notre Dame

 Trevor Lawrence's Pocket Presence In A Big Game

-It's incredibly hard to pick out flaws in Clemson's game, but if there's one area where it lacks experience, it's at quarterback.
+It's incredibly hard to pick out flaws in Clemson's game, but if there's one area where it lacks experience it's at quarterback.

 While Trevor Lawrence has played well in his freshman season, he hasn't faced many pressure-packed situations.